 2. Linn O’Dee

-The Linn O’Dee, or Linn of Dee circuit is a waymarked walk that passes numerous
+The Linn O’Dee, or Linn of Dee circuit is a waymarked walk in the Cairngorms National Park, that passes numerous

 3. Creag Choinnich

 The Creag Choinnich is a unique little hill that lies east of Braemar village.
 This is a short, but very steep walk cloaked in pinewoods, with a rocky ascent.
 There is a good path to follow but it is important to state that this is a steep route, with rocky trails further up the hill.

 Beginning in Braemar, you can see Creag Choinnich as it rises above the village cottages.
 From the woods at the foot of the hill, the path climbs steeply through the woodland and heads straight up the hill to boast beautiful views back over Braemar.
 The path becomes rocky at the final summit approach and when you reach the top, incredible views are revealed.
 From the cairn at the summit, you can look down through the Dee Valley and watch the river head towards Balmoral and Lochnager.
 Look north and you’ll discover the great peaks of Ben Avon and Beinn a’Bhuird that rise above the forests.
 Creag Choinnich offers walkers and hikers panoramic views across Aberdeenshire’s rich countryside.
 Follow the paths back the way you came and there are many signposted options to discover more of the surrounding woodlands.

 Visiting Ballater and Royal Deeside gives you the opportunity to live like a royal.
 Home to Her Majesty the Queen's holiday home, Balmoral Castle, the Balmoral Estate is a popular attraction for visitors when it opens at certain times of the year.